vinilvv49/Movie-data-Analysis/README.md

 Using **Excel** for data cleaning and **Power BI** for dashboard creation, the project visualizes trends in genres, ratings, budgets, revenues, top directors and top actors.

 ## Tools & Technologies
-- **Microsoft Excel** – Data cleaning, preprocessing, and formatting
+- **Microsoft Excel** – Data cleaning, preprocessing and formatting
 - **Microsoft Power BI** – Interactive dashboard development and data visualization

 ## Dataset Information